CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Method

 \subsubsection{Combine Different Levels of Features}

-To address the varying discriminative power of each time step in $X_{TCN}$, we utilize an attention mechanism to filter $X_{TCN}$.
-The attention score is computed using the feature $X_{I3D} \in \mathbb{R}^{d}$ extracted from the I3D module, which contains important low-level features that can assist in the filtering process.
-This operation is described as follows:
+To address the varying discriminative power of each time step in $X_{TCN}$, we utilize an attention mechanism to aggregate $X_{TCN}$.
+The attention score is computed using $X_{I3D} \in \mathbb{R}^{d}$ extracted from the I3D Network, which contains important low-level motion features that can assist in calculating attention weights.
+The operation is as follows: